 Q: What temperature are the pools kept?

-A: Pool temperatures are kept around 85 degrees depending on the location.
-Air temperature and body size can effect the perception of temperature.
+A: Pool temperatures are kept to a minimum of 85 degrees and depends on the location.

 Q: How do I cancel a class?